Help Your Contact Centre Team Leaders Do Better — Part 2

 • Boss as Person

-This toolbox of conversations is at the heart of building relationship, earning trust and growing the people that work for you.
+This toolbox of conversations is at the heart of building relationships, earning trust, and developing the people who work for you.

 And here’s why this matters.

-If Team Leaders aren’t observant, a big ‘chunk’ of their possible conversations with the people that work for them simply doesn’t happen.
+If Team Leaders aren’t observant, a large portion of meaningful conversations simply never happens.

-Team Leaders have to know what they’re talking about and talk about it well
+Team Leaders need to know what they’re talking about — and communicate it well

-In Part 1 we shared that Team Leaders need to know what they’re talking about – the content of their conversation.
+In Part 1, we saw that Team Leaders need to know what they’re talking about.

-And they also have to know how to talk about the content they’ve chosen – the tone of the conversation.
+They also need to know how to talk about it — the tone and structure of the conversation.

 Which is why we study and practice all the conversations that go into our conversational toolbox.